gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 Peirce developed the concept of secondness.

-When a rock tumbling down a hill meets another falling rock and deflects its course, we have a purely dyadic relationship: neither rock means anything further when hitting its companion.
+When a rock tumbling down a hill meets another falling rock and deflects its course, we have a purely dyadic

-Secondness
+relationship: neither rock means anything further when hitting its companion.

-Peirce pointed out that human language, on the other hand, is intrinsically a triadic relationship.
+Peirce pointed out that semiosis, on the other hand, is intrinsically a triadic relationship.

 If I shout to you "A mind-reductionist is creeping up behind you!"
-I am not merely sending some sound waves to your eardrums: I am also referring to a third thing: the reductionist.
+I am not merely sending some sound waves to your
+eardrums: I am also referring to a third thing: the reductionist.

 Sign
 "Dog"
 Object